toledy/spotify/data_mining.md

 Using the dataframe of playlists - and specifically the playlist id column - we iterate over all tracks in every playlist and pull relevant audio features which could potentially be helpful in predicting the success of a playlist.
 Audio features refers to acousticness, energy, key, valence and etc.

-To this extent, we defin a function to pull all playlists' tracks.
+To this extent, we define a function to pull all playlists' tracks.